Aenariss/DIP/content-blocking/README.md

 - ``python ./utils/analyse_all.py`` -- support script to run the analysis of existing simulation results.
 Runs it for all existing files in the ./results/ folder that ends with ``_log.json``

 Tests:
+You should run tests with the obtained folder content, e.g. traffic/ folder exists etc.
 - ``python ./utils/run_tests.py`` -- run the tests
 - ``coverage run ./utils/run_tests.py`` -- if coverage module is installed, this command runs the tests and computes the coverage.
 Takes a few seconds to finish, do not be scared by the error outputs.
 A .coverage results file is stored in the root folder.
 - ``coverage report -m`` -- if coverage module is installed and ``coverage run`` was used, this command parses the results and outputs the logged coverage.

 #### IMPORTANT
 - When launching the file with any load options -- that is ``--load`` or ``--load-only``, **ALL RESULTS IN ./traffic/ FOLDER ARE DELETED**.
+- Make sure to always give tested addons enough time to load (at least 10 sec, ``config/`` the ``browser_initialization_time`` property)
 - Sometimes when launching selenium (may happen when launching for the first time in PC session, subsequent runs are fine), it may take too long to load and thus skip enabling devtools.
 In such cases, please restart the program and it should work as intended.
 - JShelter FPD sometimes has a race condition which causes fingerprinting to not work on some pages.